ichub/lang/README.md

 ====

 A simple interpreted language written in C#
 Lang is a functional programming language, created for fun.
-It is just an experiment
+It is just an experiment.

 Specification
 -------------